Treehouse of Horror XVII: Plot

 In a dungeon, a crypt opens, revealing a coffin containing Mr. Burns as the Crypt Keeper.
 Moe interrupts him as he introduces himself, and is consequently killed in an iron maiden, his blood spilling onto the floor and spelling out the title of the episode.

 Married to the Blob

-While Homer and Marge kiss in the backyard, a meteorite falls nearby, cracking open to reveal a green substance.
+In a parody of The Blob, While Homer and Marge kiss in the backyard, a meteorite falls nearby, cracking open to reveal a green substance.
 Homer, despite his family's objections, devours it.
 Later that night, he experiences intense hunger, and Homer eats all the food present in the house.
 He also eats Snowball V before attempting to eat Bart, but is stopped by Marge.
 Over time, Homer gradually mutates into a giant blob monster, rampaging through Springfield and eating all the townspeople he can find.
 Eventually, Dr. Phil McGraw shows up with the Simpson family and tells Homer to stop for their sakes.
 In fear of losing Marge, Homer ends his rampage after he consumes McGraw and vows to use his insatiable appetite for more constructive purposes.
 Later, Mayor Quimby establishes a new homeless shelter, but the homeless people are quickly devoured by Homer upon entering.